Course Title: Bacterial Infections

 This assessment addresses CLOs-1-3.

 B: The practical component assessment is (40%) of the course.
 Practical assessment is based on industry practices and is supervised and assessed by people with experience in medical microbiology.
-It is a hurdle requirement that students must demonstrate technical competency by achieving at least 45% in the practical component of the course.

 Practical Task 2: Practical Examination.
 (15%)